Caledonia County - Museum Directory

 Hardwick Historical Society

 The restored Hardwick Depot, home to the Hardwick Historical Society, houses artifacts and archives from Hardwick's past.
-Permanent displays relate to the areas granit boom, the Hardwick & Woodbury Railroad, Hardwick Academy, and the Civil War.
+Permanent displays relate to the area's granite boom, Hardwick Academy, and everyday life in Hardwick.
+The archival holdings include complete runs of all local newspapers since 1890, nearly complete collections of school publications, thousands of pictures, and hundreds of topics in vertical files.

 Hours and Admission: June-October: Tuesday & Thursday, 1:00 - 4:00 pm, or by appointment.